nicholas-long/environment/zet/20231005213930/README.md

 20230905015107 tmux config
 20230905015120 bash rc file and config
 20230905015223 install scripts
-20230905021157 log of commands run to set up previous environment 20230905030303 script to get github release links 20230905160850 directory for executable short commands to run on path 20230905184854 prerequesites for environment
+20230905030303 script to get github release links 20230905160850 directory for executable short commands to run on path 20230905184854 prerequesites for environment